kasp1/Dozer/README.md

 0. If you have Dozer 3 or earlier installed, uninstall it first (find Dozer in the *Apps & Features* settings dialog, click it and select Uninstall).
 1. Download a release archive for your platform from the [Releases page](https://github.com/kasp1/Dozer/releases) and unzip it to a safe folder.
 2. Add that folder to your PATH.
+Then make sure to open a fresh terminal before using Dozer.
     - [How to add to PATH on Windows](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14))
     - [How to add to PATH on Linux](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/)
     - [How to add to PATH on MacOS](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/)